telekom-mms/ansible-bad-and-good-practices/good_and_bad_practices/turn_off_gather_facts.md

         state: restarted
 ```

-Keep in mind that you need to enable gather_facts if you want to collect information about the remote host for example.
+Keep in mind that you need to enable `gather_facts` if you want to use host-variables or want to collect information about the remote host.
 A list about some of these Ansible facts can be found here: https://docs.ansible.com/ansible/latest/user_guide/playbooks_vars_facts.html#ansible-facts